vu-societal-analytics/societal-analytics-lab-website/_team/saori-maeda.md

 *Abstract:* This project investigates the use of large language models (LLMs) for coding longitudinal open-ended media diary data.
-It compares LLM-assisted classification with human coding and examines whether coding performance varies across response characteristics such as language, response length, survey wave, and political topic.
-The project further explores whether differences between human and LLM coding affect substantive conclusions drawn from longitudinal analyses.
-Where feasible, coded diary measures will also be linked to donated digital trace data to study the relationship between self-reported media experiences and observed digital behaviour.
-By evaluating both classification performance and its implications for downstream analysis, the project contributes to methodological discussions on the valid and responsible use of LLMs in computational social science.
+It compares LLM-assisted classification with human coding and evaluates coding quality, for example by examining whether providing information from participants’ previous diary entries improves performance compared with analysing each response in isolation.
+The project will also explore how coding performance may vary across characteristics of the data and analytical choices, such as response characteristics, the amount and type of contextual information provided to the model, or political topic.
+In addition, it will explore whether LLM-assisted coding can support longitudinal analysis of participants’ media experiences, for example by capturing changes in engagement, emotional responses, or news avoidance over time.
+By evaluating coding validity and the potential value of longitudinal context, the project contributes to methodological discussions on the valid and responsible use of LLMs for repeated open-ended data in computational social science.